jmcgloin/music_mastery/README.md

 NEXT:

 Add Pieces to Instruments via Mastery Tracks
-- from pieces show, create a link to follow to new_piece_mastery_track_path
-- the view should have a form with a select to choose from current_user's instruments
-- create a mastery track with user input for level of mastery and tempo level
+X- from pieces show, create a link to follow to new_piece_mastery_track_path X- create a mastery track with user input for level of mastery and tempo level X- add logic to check for descriptive tempos vs. numeric and ask for  conversion to numeric X- extra - add a tempo selector to the new piece form

 Piece edit
 - make edit view  and fill in controller

 New instrument